 Recently my twenty something son asked me not to judge him, but he really enjoyed Kylie Minogue's Christmas album.
 My response surprised him.
-I think it's one of the very best Christmas albums, full of original future classics and excellently pitched covers of traditional favourites.
+I think it's one of the very best Christmas albums, full of original future classics and excellently pitched covers.

 Since that exchange I've been pondering what makes a classic Christmas song and I've come up with five categories.
 Well, actually, I've come up with my own 'rule of six', but the sixth is albums or songs shamelessly put together with the intention of making a quick buck for minimum effort.
 These are gimmicky, unimaginative or just shoddy.
 The only common factor they share is that they are uniformly poor, and I won't be referring to these again.
 Bah humbugs!